 Chair: Mardi Gomberg-Maitland, MD, MSc, University of Chicago, Chicago, Ill.

-Clinical trials in pulmonary arterial hypertension have led to the FDA approval of 11 medications over the past 18 years.
-During this session, the panel will provide an overview of how drugs are developed and how new drugs may impact therapeutic selection for individual patients.
+Clinical trials in pulmonary arterial hypertension have led to the FDA approval of eleven medicines over the past 18 years.
+During this session, the panel will provide an overview of how drugs are developed and how new drugs may impact drug selection for each individual patient.
 Experienced researchers will provide a general overview of the clinical trial process, including the benefits and potential risks patients may face.
 The goal of this session is to discuss how new drugs in development will impact treatment for the individual patient.
 The panel will give insight on newly approved therapies and current investigational trials.
 Specific focus will be on the role of new therapies, the need for new trial designs, and the importance of participation in new clinical trials for therapies, management strategies, and genetic study.

 Back to top of page

-Ask a Pediatrician – For Parents of Infants to11 Year-Old Patients
+Ask a Pediatrician – For Parents of Infant–11 Year-Old Patients

-Chair: Dunbar Ivy, MD, Denver Children's Hospital, Aurora, Colo.
+Chair: Dunbar Ivy, MD, Children's Hospital Colorado, Aurora, Colo.

-Ask a Pediatrician – For Parents of 12 to 18 year-old Patients
+Ask a Pediatrician – For Parents of 12–18 Year-Old Patients

 Chair: Jeffrey Fineman, MD, University of California, San Francisco, San Francisco, Calif.